The Gorgeous Caribbean Island You’ve Never Heard of

 The museum that pays tribute to Alexander Hamilton offers an overview of his life (he lived on the island until age 9).
 The stone building, where he once lived, overlooks Charlestown Harbor and is an ideal spot for a history buff to take a selfie.

 The Botanical Gardens of Nevis, on the Montpelier Estate overlooking Mount Nevis and the ocean, are a marvel.
 There are five-acre gardens with tropical plants from around the world, dolphin and monkey fountains, cascades, water lilies, over 100 species of palm, orchids, roses, fruit trees, and more.
 Don’t miss the parrots in the Rainforest Conservatory that whistle and say Hello.
 Hungry?
 Head upstairs to The Oasis Bar and Restaurant for a spectacular view of the island and authentic Thai food.
-The Caribbean is definitely on our list of summer vacation packages worth the money.

 No visit to Nevis would be complete without hitting the locals’ favorite hangout spot: Pinney’s Beach.
 Beyond soft Caribbean sand and gentle surf, with breathtaking mountain views, there’s the lively Sunshine’s Beach Bar & Grill, with fresh seafood, jerk chicken, and island music you can’t help singing along to.